-Why it is important: You need to get organized today for two people:
+You need to get your finances organized for two people:

-Why we put it off: You already know getting your financial life in order is important.
+You already know getting your financial life in order is important.
 So why do so many of us put it off?
 For many, simply inertia can be tough to overcome.
 What makes matters worse is our fear of the potential for “bad news”.
-This makes us put off this task even longer, which only amplifies the problem because the longer we wait, the more disorganized we become.
+This makes us put off this task even longer, which only amplifies our problem.
+The longer we wait, the more disorganized we become.

 Perhaps all of this is best said by an old Chinese proverb: “The best time to plant a tree was 20 years ago.
 The second best time is now.”
 Let’s get this one checked off your list.

 The final hurdle that many face is not knowing where to start.
 I’ve found most people prefer to manage their finances in 2 different ways – “Do it myself” or “Step-by-step guidance”.
 I have provided a guide for each personality depending on your preference below.

 To improve your financial outlook, you need to get ultra clear on 3 things:

 1. The current state of your finances (Organize)